 A Study Has Shown!

 Health-guru podcasters simplify complex data and sell it as guaranteed health advice.
+For more latest health news, you may learn more here.

 Notice it tends to be surprising (maybe ironic), simple, and “natural.”